Minda1975/FVWM-configs/README.md

 # FVWM
-My FVWM configs and other stuff which fits into a common style This is personal FVWM window manager configuration files, plus other useful stuff.
+My FVWM configs and other stuff which fits into a common style.

+This is personal FVWM window manager configuration files, plus other useful stuff.

 What is FVWM?
 FVWM is an extremely powerful ICCCM-compliant multiple virtual desktop window manager for the X Window system.
 Originally a twm derivative, FVWM has evolved into a powerful and highly configurable environment for Unix-like systems.